dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Matching Containers

-Sometimes an STL container (e.g. list, vector, map, ...) is passed to a mock function and you may want to validate it.
-Since most STL containers support the `==` operator, you can write `Eq(expected_container)` or simply `expected_container` to match a container exactly.
+Sometimes an STL container (e.g. list, vector, map, ...) is passed to m_a mock function and you may want to validate it.
+Since most STL containers support the `==` operator, you can write `Eq(expected_container)` or simply `expected_container` to match m_a container exactly.

 Sometimes, though, you may want to be more flexible (for example, the first element must be an exact match, but the second element can be any positive number, and so on).
-Also, containers used in tests often have a small number of elements, and having to define the expected container out-of-line is a bit of a hassle.
+Also, containers used in tests often have m_a small number of elements, and having to define the expected container out-of-line is m_a bit of m_a hassle.

 You can use the `ElementsAre()` or `UnorderedElementsAre()` matcher in such